Robert Henri: The Eight

-In 1908, Henri was one of the organizers of a landmark show entitled "The Eight" (after the eight painters displaying their works) at the Macbeth Galleries in New York.
+In 1908, Henri was one of the organizers of a landmark show entitled The Eight (after the eight painters displaying their works) at the Macbeth Galleries in New York.
 Besides his own works and those produced by the "Philadelphia Four" (who had followed Henri to New York by this time), three other artists who painted in a different, less realistic style—Maurice Prendergast, Ernest Lawson, and Arthur B. Davies—were included.
 The exhibition was intended as a protest against the exhibition policies and narrowness of taste of the National Academy of Design.
-The show later traveled to several cities from Newark to Chicago, prompting further discussion in the press about the revolt against academic art and the new ideas about acceptable subject matter in painting.
+The show later traveled to a number of cities from Newark to Chicago, prompting further discussion in the press about the revolt against academic art and the new ideas about acceptable subject matter in painting.

-Henri was, by this point, at the heart of the group who argued for the depiction of urban life at its toughest and most exuberant.
-Conservative tastes were necessarily affronted.
-About Henri's Salome of 1909, critic Hughes observed: "Her long legs thrust out with strutting sexual arrogance and glint through the over-brushed back veil.
-It has far more oomph than hundreds of virginal, genteel muses, painted by American academics.
-He has given it urgency with slashing brush marks and strong tonal contrasts.
-He's learned from Winslow Homer, from Édouard Manet, and from the vulgarity of Frans Hals".
+Henri was, by this point, at the heart of the group who argued for the depiction of urban life.
+He has given it urgency with slashing brush marks and strong tonal contrasts, learning from Winslow Homer, from Édouard Manet, and from Frans Hals".

 In 1910, with the help of John Sloan and Walt Kuhn, Henri organized the Exhibition of The Independent Artists, the first nonjuried, no-prize show in the U.S., which he modeled after the Salon des Indépendants in France.
 Works were hung alphabetically to emphasize an egalitarian philosophy.
 The exhibition was very well-attended but resulted in few sales.
 The relationship between Henri and Sloan, both believers in Ashcan realism, was a close and productive one at this time; Kuhn would play a key role in the 1913 Armory Show.
 Biographer William Innes Homer writes: "Henri's emphasis on freedom and independence in art [as demonstrated in the Exhibition of Independent Artists], his rebuttal of everything the National Academy stood for, makes him the ideological father of the Armory Show."